blacklabel/highcharts-fundamentals/highcharts-api/highcharts-gantt/README.md

-# Highcharts Gantt exercises
+# Highcharts Gantt Exercises

-Description...
+This folder will contain tasks that explain the Highcharts Gantt module.
+They will be placed here in the near future.